General Teaching Council for Scotland: Proposed reform

-In June 2017 Scottish the Scottish Deputy First Minister and Cabinet Secretary for Education and Skills, John Swinney, announced plans to reform the General Teaching Council for Scotland, bringing it together with other professional development bodies in a new Education Workforce Council for Scotland, similar to the Education Workforce Council in Wales.
+In June 2017, the Scottish Deputy First Minister and Cabinet Secretary for Education and Skills, John Swinney, announced plans to reform the General Teaching Council for Scotland, bringing it together with other professional development bodies in a new Education Workforce Council for Scotland, similar to the Education Workforce Council in Wales.
 Although described as independent, half of the Welsh EWC members are directly appointed through the Welsh Government public appointments system.
-The Scottish Government intended to establish the Education Workforce Council for Scotland (EWCS), which it proposed would replace and take on the responsibilities of the GTCS, the Community Learning and Development Standards Council and register others working in education.
+The Scottish Government intended to establish the Education Workforce Council for Scotland (EWCS), which it proposed would replace and take on the responsibilities of GTC Scotland, the Community Learning and Development Standards Council and register others working in education.
 Details were published in the Scottish Government's Empowering Schools consultation on a planned Education Bill in November 2017.
 However, this proposed Bill was put aside on 26 June 2018 with the Scottish Government instead publishing a joint agreement with Scottish Local Authorities on school empowerment and collaboration.

-The Educational Institute of Scotland, the dominant teaching union, said in a statement in June 2017 that: "We remain to be convinced about the need for potential changes to the General Teaching Council, a world renowned teacher-led body which ensures the highest professional standards are maintained."
+The Educational Institute of Scotland, Scotland's largest teaching union, said in a statement in June 2017 that: "We remain to be convinced about the need for potential changes to the General Teaching Council, a world renowned teacher-led body which ensures the highest professional standards are maintained."
 The EIS view is that the plans "risk putting years of progress on teacher professionalism into reverse".
 The Scottish Secondary Teachers’ Association (SSTA) also voiced opposition saying it would be "a retrograde step".
-The GTCS published its response to Empowering Schools on 1 February 2018 stating its strong opposition to the establishment of the EWCS.
-The GTCS response stated: "...there is no evidence-based rationale for replacing GTCS, with its strong brand and highly-regarded national and international reputation, with a new body".
+The GTC Scotland published its response to Empowering Schools on 1 February 2018 stating its strong opposition to the establishment of the EWCS.
+The GTC Scotland response stated: "...there is no evidence-based rationale for replacing GTCS, with its strong brand and highly-regarded national and international reputation, with a new body".

-John Swinney stated in the Scottish Parliament on 26 June 2018 that he accepted the “strength of feeling” in the sector to keep the GTCS.
-The GTCS accepted Swinney had responded to concerns raised by teachers and the "comprehensive opposition to this proposal in the consultation returns".
-The GTCS said it would continue to work closely with Scottish Government "to consider how a wider range of educational professionals most directly involved in teaching might be registered with GTCS".
-The EIS said it had "vehemently opposed" the proposal to abolish the GTCS and welcomed "the fact that the Scottish Government has listened to the voice of the teaching profession on this very important issue".
+John Swinney stated in the Scottish Parliament on 26 June 2018 that he accepted the “strength of feeling” in the sector to keep GTC Scotland.
+GTC Scotland accepted Swinney had responded to concerns raised by teachers and the "comprehensive opposition to this proposal in the consultation returns".
+GTC Scotland said it would continue to work closely with Scottish Government "to consider how a wider range of educational professionals most directly involved in teaching might be registered with GTCS".
+The EIS said it had "vehemently opposed" the proposal to abolish GTC Scotland and welcomed "the fact that the Scottish Government has listened to the voice of the teaching profession on this very important issue".

 Functions

-The Public Services Reform (General Teaching Council for Scotland) Order 2011 describes GTCS's general functions.
+The Public Services Reform (General Teaching Council for Scotland) Order 2011 describes GTC Scotland's general functions.
 The main ones are to keep a register of teachers qualified to teach in Scottish schools and to establish and review the standards of education and training appropriate to teachers.

-GTCS's general functions also include:
+GTC Scotland's general functions also include: